Kathleen (film): Plot

-Kathleen Davis (Shirley Temple) is a 12-year-old who lives in a big house with a nanny, a butler, maids, and no mother.
-Her father, John Davis (Herbert Marshall), spends most of his time at work, and has little time to spend with his daughter.
-She dreams of a traditional family, and tells her friends that she has such a family.
+Kathleen Davis is a 12-year-old who lives in a big house with a nanny, a butler, maids—but no mother.
+Her father, John Davis, spends most of his time at work, sparing little time to spend with his daughter.
+Kathleen dreams of a traditional family and tells her friends that she has such a family.
 Because of this fib, she cannot invite any friends to her home, as they would see the truth.

-Kathleen and her nanny, Mrs. Farrell (Nella Walker), have a contentious relationship.
-Mr. Davis dismisses the nanny, and hires a psychologist named Dr. Angela Kent (Laraine Day) to look after the young girl for the summer.
-He has begun seeing a woman named Lorraine Bennett (Gail Patrick), whom he considers marrying.
-But Lorraine and Kathleen dislike each other intensely.
+Kathleen and her nanny, Mrs. Farrell, have a contentious relationship.
+Mr. Davis dismisses the nanny and hires a psychologist named Dr. Angela Kent to look after the young girl for the summer.
+He has begun seeing a woman named Lorraine Bennett, whom he considers marrying, but Lorraine and Kathleen come to dislike each other intensely.
 Instead, Kathleen envisions Dr. Kent as the perfect mother for her, and wife for her father.
-When this seems unlikely, Kathleen runs away from home.
+Once she determines this seems unlikely, Kathleen runs away from home.
 After a confrontation with Lorraine and Dr. Kent, Mr. Davis decides that he, too, prefers the doctor.
 The film ends happily, as Kathleen is reunited with her father and his new fiancée, the doctor.